lctproj/CSCI2720_Project/README.md

 git pull
 ```

-##Every time you pull
+## Every time you pull
 please do this to make sure you install all modules.
 ```
-cd Project // Get into the project npm i
+cd Project // Get into the frontend npm i cd Database // Get into the db init npm i cd Server // Get into the backend npm i
 ```
 Do not modify `Project/.gitignore`.